Shohrehchess/Shohreh-education-blog/README.md

 ## install

-You need Node to build this site.
+You will need Node to build this site.
 In the root run:

 ```
 npm install
 ```

 ## build

 ```
 npm run build
 ```